Sir George Bedbrook & Frank Ponta Grants

 Grants will be awarded to applicants who clearly demonstrate how the funding will help them and why they need the financial support.
 With limited funding available it is imperative that funding is directed to those who most need it.

-The number of members who can be awarded scholarship funding each year is not limited and each application is assessed on an individual basis, with $30,000 available to members annually.
+The number of members who can be awarded scholarship funding each year is not limited and each application is assessed on an individual basis, with a total pool of $30,000 available to members annually.

 Some examples of the costs which could be claimed through the grant program are: